tikzzay/Karma-LIVEBOT-V2.0/replit.md

 ## 🚀 QUICK START GUIDE

 ### Current Status
+✅ **Project Import Complete**: Successfully imported from GitHub and configured for Replit
 ✅ **Dependencies Installed**: All Python packages are installed and ready
 ✅ **Code Setup**: Bot code is configured for Replit environment
 ✅ **Workflow Configured**: Discord bot workflow is set up to run automatically
-✅ **Bot Connected**: Bot is running and connected to Discord successfully ✅ **Fully Operational**: All systems running, monitoring 2 creators across multiple platforms
+✅ **Bot Connected**: Bot is running and connected to Discord successfully
+✅ **Fully Operational**: All systems running, monitoring 2 creators across multiple platforms
+✅ **Ready for Production**: Bot is operational and ready for use

 ### Next Steps - What You Need To Do: